Estimated reading time: 11 minutes

 Article 15: Prohibition of discrimination on the grounds only of religion, race, caste, sex, or place of birth.
 (Access to various places).

 - Socially and economically backward sections

 - · Scheduled Tribes

-Article 16: Equality of opportunity in matters of Public employment.
+Article 16: Equality of opportunity in matters of public employment.

-Article 16(4) empowers the state to make special provisions for the reservation of appointments or posts in favour of any “backward class of citizens” which in the opinion of the state are not adequately represented in the services of the state.
+Article 16(4) empowers the state to make special provisions for the reservation of appointments or posts in favor of any “backward class of citizens” which in the opinion of the state are not adequately represented in the services of the state.

 Article 17: Abolition of un-touch-ability and prohibition of its practice.